PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/testing.md

 ### pre-commit hook

 We run a pre-commit hook which automatically runs code quality checks each time you make a commit and also fixes some of the issues.
-This way you don't have to run them manually each time.
+This includes:

+- Documentation generation
+- Code formatting and linting
+- Type checking
+- **Mock isolation validation** (`check-mock-cleanup.sh`)
+- Unused file/dependency detection

+The mock isolation check ensures all test files with mocks have proper cleanup before you commit.
+This catches issues early, before they reach CI.

 If you don't want these pre-commit checks running on each commit, you can manually opt out of it using the `--no-verify` flag with your commit message as shown:-

 ```bash
 git commit -m "commit message" --no-verify
 ```

+> **Note:** Only bypass the pre-commit hook if absolutely necessary.
+It's designed to catch common issues and save CI time.

 ### post-merge hook